isthistechsupport/discord-vn-transcriber/README.md

   - `PAPERTRAIL_LOG_PORT` must be your Papertrail log destination port.

 - Build the docker image and run it.
 If you don't have any particular requirements, you can paste in your terminal `source run.sh`.
-It will build the Docker image, tag it, prune any dangling images, and run the container in interactive mode with networking enabled and removal on stop.
-Don't forget to detach from the container (usually by pressing Ctrl + P Ctrl + Q on Windows/Linux or Cmd + P Cmd + Q on Mac) before closing the terminal window.
+It will build the Docker image, tag it, prune any dangling images, run the container in detached mode with networking enabled and removal on stop, and print the container logs to your terminal in real time.

 - Done!
 You should now see the transcription of any audios or voice notes you send to the bot, or on any channel that the bot has access to.

 ## License

-This code is open sourced under the [MIT license](https://github.com/isthistechsupport/discord-vn-transcriber/blob/main/README.md)
+This code is open sourced under the [MIT license](LICENSE.md)